stxnext/deep-next/README.md

 - **Multiple LLM Support**: Works with various models to fit your needs
 - **Flexible Integration**: Compatible with GitHub, GitLab and AWS
 - **Customizable**: Configure different models for different pipeline stages
+- **Modular**: Easy to modify, test, and improve by swapping small pieces of code
 - **Open Source**: MIT-licensed and community-driven